mojodojodev/mojodojo.dev/mojo_team_answers.md

 For now, we need to get Mojo from 0.1 to at least 0.7 (conceptually, we have no specific versioning planned), at which point we'll understand more of what we're dealing with, and have broader developed relationships with the python community.

 Also, my understanding is that Python3 generally doesn't take hard keywords for various compatibility reasons, even things like "case" are a soft keyword.
 If that is true, then we may be fine.

+### Bounds Checking
+We have to implement array bound checking for our array/slice types, we just haven't solidified them due to missing features (notably traits)

 ## Tooling
 ### CLI